-Many people don’t know what polycystic ovarian syndrome, or PCOS, is or how it can change the lives of those it affects.
-However, for the up to 15% of women who do suffer from the syndrome, “life-changing” only begins to describe the syndrome.
-For many ciswomen, trans men, and others in the LGBTQ community grappling with PCOS, it can have a painstaking impact on their daily life.
+Many people don’t know what Polycystic Ovary Syndrome (PCOS) is or how it can impact the lives of those it affects.
+However, for the up to 15% of those assigned female at birth who do suffer from the syndrome, “life-changing” only begins to describe the condition.
+For many ciswomen, trans men, and others in the LGBTQIA+ community grappling with PCOS, it can have a big impact on their daily life.

 What is PCOS?

 PCOS has a long list of ways that it exhibits itself and can be very specific to the person who has it.
-A person must have 2 of the following 3 criteria to be diagnosed with PCOS (in exclusion of other diseases, ruled out by simple blood tests).
+A person must have two of the following three criteria to be diagnosed with PCOS (in exclusion of other diseases, ruled out by simple blood tests).

 - Oligo-ovulation or anovulation – not having a period, or having long or irregular cycles

 - Hyperandrogenism – higher levels of testosterone, that can show up either in bloodwork, or through physical markers such as acne or excess hair growth in specific places (more on that below).

 - Polycystic ovaries (which can show up on an ultrasound) - when ovaries are enlarged and contain many small follicles.

 What are the symptoms of PCOS?